nknithi/chilli-and-sauce/README.md

 ## Introduction

-The Chilli & Sauce Restaurant Website is a static HTML webpage designed to showcase the offerings of a restaurant.
+The Chilli & Sauce Restaurant Website is a static HTML webpage designed to showcase the delicacies of a restaurant.
 It provides visitors with information about the restaurant's menu, contact details, and background.
-The project aims to create an engaging online presence for the restaurant, enticing potential customers to explore its offerings.
+The project aims to create an engaging online presence for the restaurant, enticing potential customers to explore its specialties.

 ## Features

 - **Our Menu**: Displays various food options available at the restaurant, categorized by meal type.
 - **Contact Us**: Provides a form for users to submit inquiries or feedback directly to the restaurant.
 - **About Us**: Offers information about the restaurant, its background, and mission.
-- **Home Page**: Welcomes visitors and introduces them to the restaurant's ambiance and offerings.
+- **Home Page**: Welcomes visitors and introduces them to the restaurant's ambiance and specialties.

 ## Installation